Alfred the Great: Legacy

 Henry VI of England attempted unsuccessfully to have Alfred canonised by Pope Eugene IV in 1441.
 The current "Roman Martyrology" does not mention Alfred.
 The Anglican Communion venerates him as a Christian hero, with a Lesser Festival on 26 October, and he may often be found depicted in stained glass in Church of England parish churches.

-In 2007, the Holy Synod of the Russian Orthodox Church canonised "All Saints of the British Isles" including King Alfred.
+In 2007 the Holy Synod of the Russian Orthodox Church canonised "All Saints of the British Isles" including King Alfred.
 He is honoured during the Feast of all Saints of the British Isles on the third Sunday after Pentecost and on his feast day of 26 October.

 Alfred commissioned Bishop Asser to write his biography, which inevitably emphasised Alfred's positive aspects.
 Later medieval historians such as Geoffrey of Monmouth also reinforced Alfred's favourable image.
 By the time of the Reformation, Alfred was seen as a pious Christian ruler who promoted the use of English rather than Latin, and so the translations that he commissioned were viewed as untainted by the later Roman Catholic influences of the Normans.
 Consequently, while Alfred's epithet, "the Great", was in regular use from the 13th century, it was writers of the 16th century who popularised it.
 There is no evidence of Alfred's contemporaries using the sobriquet.
 The epithet was retained by succeeding generations who admired Alfred's patriotism, success against barbarism, promotion of education, and establishment of the rule of law.

-The Royal Navy named one ship and two shore establishments HMS King Alfred, and one of the early ships of the U.S. Navy was named USS Alfred in his honour.
-In 2002, Alfred was ranked number 14 in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
+The Royal Navy named one ship and two shore establishments HMS King Alfred, and in 1774 one of the early ships of the United States Navy was named USS Alfred in his honour.
+In 2002 Alfred was ranked number 14 in the BBC's list of the 100 Greatest Britons following a UK-wide vote.

 Statues

 Pewsey

-A prominent statue of King Alfred the Great stands in the middle of Pewsey, where he was a landowner.
+A prominent statue of Alfred stands in the middle of Pewsey, Wiltshire, where he was a landowner.
 It was unveiled in June 1913 to commemorate the coronation of King George V.

 Southwark

-A statue of Alfred the Great located in Trinity Church Square, Southwark is considered to be the oldest outdoor statue in London, and part of it has been found to date to Roman times.
+A statue of Alfred located in Trinity Church Square, Southwark, considered to be the oldest outdoor statue in London, and part of it has been found to date to Roman times.
 The sculpture was thought to be medieval until 2021 conservation work.
 The lower half was then discovered to be Bath Stone and part of a colossal ancient sculpture dedicated to the goddess Minerva.
-It is typical of the 2nd Century, dating to around the reign of Hadrian.
+It is typical of the 2nd century, dating to around the reign of Hadrian.
 The lower older half is likely to have been carved by a continental craftsman used to working with British stone.
 The upper half dates to the late 18th or early 19th century, cast from artificial Coade stone to fit the lower portion.